 The notifier will be contacted only in the case in which an order is issued to not proceed with the job.
 Should the notifier wish to pursue asbestos removal on the same site after a stop order has been issued, a new Asbestos Notification Form ANF-001and new notification fee for the job must be submitted to MassDEP.

-When can I start work?
+9. When can I start work?

+When completing the ANF-001 it is important to identify the date on which you plan to start the asbestos removal project.
 Please note that you must start work on the “start date” you indicate on the ANF-001.
 If you are not going to start on that date, you must revise your notification prior to the original start date indicated.

-Can I revise my Asbestos Notification Form?
+10. Can I revise my Asbestos Notification Form?

-- What project changes require a new asbestos notification and new notification fee?
+11. What project changes require a new asbestos notification and new notification fee?

 A new Asbestos Notification Form and payment of a new notification fee is required when any amount of asbestos-containing material above the estimate on the original notification form is planned, and when there is a change in location from that indicated on the original notification form.
 New notification is also required when an asbestos removal project is postponed more than 30 days from the start date or end date appearing on the original notification form.
 Finally, a separate notification is required when asbestos removals are scheduled for a single facility but are separated by more than 1 week (e.g., phased implementation with more than 1 week in between phases).

-What if I need an emergency waiver from the 10 working days notification requirement?
+12. What if I need an emergency waiver from the 10 working days notification requirement?

-How long does an asbestos notification remain in effect?
+13. How long does an asbestos notification remain in effect?

-An asbestos notification remains in effect only until the job completion date specified in the Asbestos Notification Form ANF-001 or as properly revised as described in Question #10.
+An asbestos notification remains in effect only until the job completion date specified in the Asbestos Notification Form ANF-001 or in a revised ANF-001.

-- Do I have to notify other governmental agencies?
+14. Do I have to notify other governmental agencies?

-Where can I get copies of the regulations that apply to the Commonwealth's asbestos program?
+17. Where can I get copies of the regulations that apply to the Commonwealth's asbestos program?

 These regulations include, but are not limited to: